Economy of Israel: After independence

-During the early 2000s, the Israeli economy went into a downturn due to the crashing of the global dot-com bubble which bankrupted many startups established during the height of the bubble.
+During the early 2000s, the Israeli economy slowed due to the global dot-com bubble which bankrupted many startups.
 The Second Intifada, which cost Israel billions of dollars in security costs, and a decline in investment and tourism, sent unemployment in Israel to the double digits; growth in one quarter of 2000 was 10%.
 In 2002, the Israeli economy declined about 4% in one quarter.
 Afterward, Israel managed to create a remarkable recovery by opening up new markets to Israeli exporters farther afield, such as in the rapidly growing countries of East Asia.
-This was possible thanks to a rebound in the Israeli tech sector, spurred on by the gradual bottoming out of the dotcom crash and a growing increase in demand for computer software, which in turn was due to burgeoning rates of global internet usage at this time.
-The explosion in demand for security and defense products following 9/11 also allowed Israel to sell even more of its technologies abroad – a situation only made possible due to Israel's prior investments in the technology sector in an effort to curb high levels of domestic unemployment.
+This was possible thanks to a rebound in the Israeli tech sector, following recovery from the dotcom crash and a growing increase in demand for computer software as rates of global internet usage surged at this time.
+The explosion in demand for security and defense products following 9/11 also led to Israel selling more of its technologies abroad – a situation only made possible due to Israel's prior investments in the technology sector in an effort to curb high levels of domestic unemployment.

 In the 2000s, there was an influx of foreign investment in Israel from companies that formerly shunned the Israeli market.
-In 2006, foreign investment in Israel totalled $13 billion, according to the Manufacturers Association of Israel.
+In 2006, foreign investment in Israel was $13 billion, according to the Manufacturers Association of Israel.
 The Financial Times said that "bombs drop, yet Israel's economy grows".
 Moreover, while Israel's total gross external debt is US$95 billion, or approximately 41.6% of GDP, since 2001 it has become a net lender nation in terms of net external debt (the total value of assets vs. liabilities in debt instruments owed abroad), which as of June 2012 stood at a significant surplus of US$60 billion.
 The country also maintains a current account surplus in an amount equivalent to about 3% of its gross domestic product in 2010.
 In 2023, Israel's account surplus was 25.3 billion U.S. dollars.